mmraff/dltracker-dir-compare/README.md

 If one has used this command several times, retaining the results but not always reusing the same target directory, it may result in many duplicate copies of packages distributed across multiple directories.

-This module provides a command line interface to compare the contents of two or more such directories, and report what they have in common - or, alternately, what they have that none of the other directories have.
+This module provides a command line interface to compare the contents of two or more such directories, and report what they have in common - or, alternately, what each has that none of the other directories have.

 ## To Install